Hocus Pocus 2

 Hocus Pocus 2 is a 2022 American fantasy comedy film directed by Anne Fletcher, written by Jen D'Angelo and produced by Walt Disney Pictures.
-A sequel to the 1993 film Hocus Pocus, it stars Bette Midler, Sarah Jessica Parker, Kathy Najimy, and Doug Jones reprising their roles, with Sam Richardson, Whitney Peak, Belissa Escobedo, Tony Hale, and Hannah Waddingham joining the cast in new roles.
+It is the second in the Hocus Pocus film series, and features Bette Midler, Sarah Jessica Parker, Kathy Najimy, and Doug Jones reprising their roles from the first film.
+Sam Richardson, Whitney Peak, Belissa Escobedo, Tony Hale, and Hannah Waddingham join the cast.

-Filming took place from October 2021 to January 2022 in Rhode Island, replacing Salem, Massachusetts.
+Filming took place from October 2021 to January 2022 at Chase Farm in Lincoln, Rhode Island.
 It was released on Disney+ on September 30, 2022.
-The film received mixed reviews, praising the cast performances, humor, and nostalgia, but criticized the plot.
+The film received mixed reviews from critics, and earned three nominations at the 75th Emmy Awards, including Outstanding Television Movie.
+A third film is in development.

 Plot

-In 1653 Salem, Reverend Traske banishes a young Winifred Sanderson after she defied church authority by refusing to marry John Pritchett.
-Rather than allow her sisters, Mary and Sarah, be taken from her, Winifred escapes with them to a nearby forbidden forest.
-There they meet Mother Witch who gifts Winifred her magic book for her sixteenth birthday but explicitly warns the sisters against casting a spell known as the Magicae Maxima, which makes the user all powerful.
-Mother Witch also teaches the sisters to retain their youthfulness by killing children.
+In 1653 Salem, Massachusetts, Reverend Traske banishes 16-year-old Winifred Sanderson after she 'defied church authority' by refusing to marry John Pritchett.
+Rather than be away from her sisters, Mary and Sarah, Winnie takes them to a forest.
+There, they meet with Mother Witch, who gives Winifred a magic book for her birthday; she also warns the trio against ever casting the Magicae Maxima spell, which makes the user 'all-powerful'.
+Mother Witch teaches the trio how to keep their youth, using children.
+The sisters get revenge on the Reverend by cursing his home, which is engulfed in flames.

-In 2022, twenty-nine years after the Sanderson sisters were resurrected by the Black Flame Candle, Salem teenagers Becca and Izzy prepare to celebrate both Halloween and Becca's sixteenth birthday but turn down a party invitation from their estranged friend, Cassie Traske.
-Becca and Izzy visit a magic shop (formerly the Sanderson cottage) run by Gilbert, who gifts Becca a candle for their annual birthday ritual.
-The girls light the candle and discover that it is another Black Flame Candle.
-As there is a full moon and the girls are both virgins, the candle resurrects the Sanderson sisters once again.
-The girls outwit the sisters in a local Walgreens and escape to the magic shop where they discover that Gilbert tricked them into reviving the witches, having seen them on Halloween in 1993 and been taught how to make the candle by Book.
+In 2022, 29 years after the sisters were resurrected by the Black Flame Candle, Salem teenagers Becca and Izzy prepare to celebrate Halloween and Becca's 16th birthday but turn down a party invite from their former friend, Cassie Traske.
+Becca and Izzy visit a magic shop, housed in the Sandersons' former cottage; the owner, Gilbert, gives Becca a candle for an annual birthday that is another Black Flame Candle.
+As there is a full moon, and the girls are virgins, the candle resurrects the Sanderson sisters.
+The girls outwit the sisters in a Walgreens and flee to the magic shop, where they find that Gilbert tricked them into reviving the witches, having seen them on Halloween in 1993 and having read how to make the candle in the spell book.

-The sisters catch up to the girls and see a campaign flyer belonging to Mayor Jefry Traske, Cassie's father and Reverend Traske's descendant.
-Winifred decides they will cast the Magicae Maxima spell to eliminate him and take revenge on Salem.
-The sisters trap Izzy and Becca in the basement and leave to hunt down Traske, whose blood is needed to complete the spell.
+The sisters catch up to the girls and see a campaign flyer belonging to Mayor Jefry Traske, Cassie's father and Reverend Traske's direct descendant.
+Winifred decides they will cast the Magicae Maxima spell to eliminate him and take revenge on modern Salem.
+The sisters trap Izzy and Becca in the basement and leave to hunt down the mayor, whose blood is needed to complete the spell.
 They force Gilbert to collect the other ingredients.